-Woods to play Adare Manor Pro-Am in July
+Woods to play Adare Manor Pro-Am before Open

 Last updated on .From the section Golf

-Tiger Woods has been added to a star-studded field for the JP McManus Pro-Am at Adare Manor in July.
+Tiger Woods has been added to a star-studded field for the JP McManus Pro-Am at Adare Manor.

-The 15-time major winner will play the two-day event in the Republic of Ireland less than two weeks before the Open Championship.
+The 15-time major winner will play the two-day event in the Republic of Ireland on 4-5 July - less than two weeks before the Open Championship.

 Woods stated his intention to play at the 150th Open at St Andrews having completed 72 holes at the Masters on his competitive comeback.